-Afghanistan Sustainable Development Goals (A-SDGs), Afghanistan Sustainable Development Goals (A-SDGs)
+Afghanistan Sustainable Development Goals (A-SDGs)

 In September 2015 Heads of State and Government agreed to set the world on a path towards sustainable development through the adoption of the 2030 Agenda for Sustainable Development.
 This agenda includes 17 Sustainable Development Goals (SDGs), 169 targets and 217 indicators, which set out quantitative objectives across the social, economic, and environmental dimensions of sustainable development, all to be achieved by 2030.